Goals help sales reps stay motivated and empower leaders to measure performance.

 Start by listing the areas in which your team needs to improve.

-If you see that your team regularly loses deals at a certain sales pipeline stage, create an OKR to address it.
+If you notice your team regularly loses deals at a specific sales pipeline stage, create an OKR to address it.

 For example, if leads keep going cold at the first point of contact, work on improving your cold calling scripts.
 If closing is the big obstacle, arrange negotiation training for your team.